-Not yet a Which? member?
-Take a £1 trial to Which? to unlock this page and see the brands you need to avoid.
+Not yet a member?
+Join Which? to unlock this page and see the car brands you need to avoid.
 You'll also get access to all of our online reviews, including our expert, independent new and used car reviews.

 Most reliable car brands

-Only four brands managed a full five-star score for reliability in the first three years and years three to eight.
-Nine brands achieved four stars in both categories.
-That means 15 of the 36 brands in our survey got three stars or less for reliability in at least one age group.
+That means 25 of the 36 brands in our survey got three stars or less for reliability in at least one age group.

 Only Which? members can access our tool and see which manufacturers make the most and least reliable cars.
-Take a £1 trial to Which? to see the brands you need to avoid.
+Become a Which? member today to see the brands you need to avoid.

 Least reliable car brands

-Common issues we found amongst the least reliable cars were problems concerning electric windows and suspension springs, which led to expensive repairs.
+Common issues we found amongst the least reliable cars were problems concerning the suspension and the exhaust/emission system, which led to expensive repairs.

-One of the most recognisable car brands in the UK is also one of the least reliable - 60% of owners reported issues, with an average repair cost of £800.
+One of the most recognisable car brands in the UK is also one of the least reliable - just under half of owners reported issues with their car in the year before our survey.

 How are the UK's bestselling car brands rated for reliability?
-Take a £1 trial to Which? to unlock our tool and find out which manufacturers makes cars that won't let you down.
+Become a Which? member today to unlock the table below and find out which manufacturers makes cars that won't let you down.

 |Rank||Car manufacturer||Reliability 0-3 years||Reliability 3-8 years|